terraform-ibm-modules/terraform-ibm-transit-gateway/examples/crossaccounts/README.md

 - Creates an IBM Cloud Transit Gateway instance.
 The name of the instance is passed to the main module as the existing transit gateway for testing purposes.
 - Defines two providers for the two IBM Cloud accounts.
 - Runs an approval action in the same session as when the gateway is created.
 A dependency exists on the transit gateway ID.
 The action waits until the transit gateway is created and the connections are set up before the approval is applied.
-The approval action is defined in the `terraform-ibm-transit-gateway-action` submodule.
+The approval action is defined in the `terraform-ibm-transit-gateway-action` submodule in `modules` folder .